timeplus-io/docs/docs/v2-release-notes.md

     * `curl https://install.timeplus.com/latest | sh` downloads and installs the latest build for you to try newest features and bug fixes (currently v2.3.5).
     * See our [changelog](enterprise-releases) for each stable/latest version.
   * New SQL Commands: SYSTEM PAUSE and SYSTEM UNPAUSE.
 If you want to pause a materialized view, run `SYSTEM PAUSE MATERIALIZED VIEW mv`.
 To unpause it, run `SYSTEM UNPAUSE MATERIALIZED VIEW mv`.
 We added this feature based on user feedback and to improve troubleshooting efficiency.
 [Learn more](sql-system-pause)
-  * The version number and build time for each component in Timeplus Enterprise is shown in the Help side panel (click the ? in the top header).

 ## Jun 24, 2024